JacobTsafatinos/Git101/README.md

 1. we could find the SHA we want and do ```git reset --hard <SHA>```.
 1. If we want to replay a commit into our repo we could use the very useful ```git cherry-pick <SHA>``` (we'll talk more about ```cherry-pick``` soon)

-## Forgetting that you were on master branching
+## Forgetting That You Were on Master

 #### Situation:
 Picture this classic scenario.
 We've just made a bunch of commits, and are about to push, but crap we realize we're on ```master```.
 If only there was a simple quick way to make those commits on a branch.